No-Cash-7970/duckySigner/README.md

 ## Other useful tasks

 Look in `Taskfile.yml` for a complete list of tasks available for this project that can be run using `wails3 task TASK_NAME`.
+Some of those tasks may require `CGO_ENABLED=1`.

 ## File structure